We are pleased to announce that The UN Open Working Group has released its Draft of the Sustainable Development Goals (SDGs) for the Post 2015 Agenda.

 Below is a list of the proposed SDGs to be attained by 2030, accompanied by some key section items included in the report:

 - End poverty in all its forms everywhere

 - — By 2030, eradicate extreme poverty by bringing the number of people living on less than $1.25 a day to zero (Section 1.1)

 - End hunger, achieve food security and adequate nutrition for all, and promote sustainable agriculture

 - Attain healthy life for all at all ages

 - Provide equitable and inclusive quality education and life-long learning opportunities for all

-- — This goals By 2030 ensure that people in vulnerable situations and marginalized people including persons with disabilities and indigenous peoples have access to inclusive education, skills development and vocational training aligned with labour market needs (Section 4.6)
+- — By 2030 ensure that people in vulnerable situations and marginalized people including persons with disabilities and indigenous peoples have access to inclusive education, skills development and vocational training aligned with labour market needs (Section 4.6)

 - Attain gender equality, empower women and girls everywhere